Good serve receive skills are critical for running a team offense.

 Perhaps the most important and often overlooked skill is the skill of communicating with teammates.

 It doesn't matter how great your passing skills are if you can't decide who takes the ball.

-In serve receive, the passers need to pass the ball accurately to a setter.
+In order to receive, the passers need to pass the ball accurately to a setter.

-How well a team communicates will often determine how well a team passes in serve receive.
+How well a team communicates will often determine how well a team passes in reception.